Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Method

-\textbf{Step 3.} We then search for the optimal decision tree within the class $\Pi_1$ to achieve a maximum overall calibrated reward, denoted as $\widehat{d}^{(1)}$.
-This step can be solved by applying the tree-based policy learning in \cite{athey2017efficient}, which is implemented in the \proglang{R} package \code{policytree}.
+\textbf{Step 3.} Search for the optimal decision tree within the class $\Pi_1$ to achieve a maximum overall calibrated reward, denoted as $\widehat{d}^{(1)}$.
+This step can be solved by applying the tree-based policy learning in \cite{athey2017efficient} with an updated reward matrix.